lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    performing a sampling, the scores are passed to the API so the sampler can use them with Coral.

-   Active learning scores are scalar values (per sample) between 0.0 and 1.0 whereas values closer to 1.0 indicate very important samples.
+   Active learning scores are scalar values (per sample) between 0.0 and 1.0 where values closer to 1.0 indicate very important samples.